 “I can’t crack this, Aze,” he spoke into his helmet, finally blinking and struggling to shake his head.
-He wore the Autosuit equipped to their cruiser, standard issue exosuit for such no-grav voidwalking occasions such as this by carbon-men like him.
+He wore the Autosuit equipped to their cruiser, standard issue exogear for no-grav voidwalking occasions such as this by carbon-men like him.
 Jax waded out from its umbilical link, pouring over the ‘crime-scene’ with a quantum-baton.

 “Sensors’re tellin’ me they synchronized a yamaton blast, with the minute radius of 1.28 minisecs, to the theramage twin engine’s phase pulse exactly… Transpired the blast perfectly, at the exact moment they needed to in order free the moloi without destroying it.
 Incredible.
 Work of professionals.
 And the radius tells us their ship was close too, nearly point blank.”